Norman Kirk: Early life and family

 Born in Waimate, a town in South Canterbury, Norman Kirk came from a poor background, and his household could not afford things such as daily newspapers or a radio.
 His father, also named Norman Kirk, was a carpenter, while his mother Vera Janet (née Jury) had migrated from the Wairarapa.
-While Kirk never denied being Māori, a study of his genealogy found no evidence he was Kāi Tahu and he never publicly identified himself as such..
+While Kirk never denied being Māori, a study of his genealogy found no evidence he was Kāi Tahu and he never publicly identified himself as such.
 His parents were staunch Salvationists, who worshipped at the Christchurch City Corps.
 He played baritone in the corps band.

 While very intelligent, Kirk did not perform well academically.
 He left school shortly before he turned thirteen after his father lost his job.
 Despite this, however, he enjoyed reading, and often visited libraries.
 In particular, he enjoyed the study of history and geography.

 After leaving school, Kirk worked in a number of jobs, initially as an assistant roof-painter and later as a stationary engine driver, operating boilers in various factories.
 His health, however, deteriorated, and when the New Zealand Army called him up for military service in 1941 it found him medically unfit.
 After recovering somewhat, he returned to work, holding a number of different jobs.

 In 1943, Norman Kirk married Lucy Ruth Miller, known as Ruth, who was born in Taumarunui.
 The couple had three sons and two daughters.
 In 1975 Ruth Kirk was named Dame Commander of the Order of the British Empire (DBE).
-In 1974, while her husband was Prime Minister, she became patron of the Society for the Protection of the Unborn Child.
+In 1974, while her husband was prime minister, she became patron of the Society for the Protection of the Unborn Child.
 She took part in anti-abortion protest marches in Wellington and Hamilton.
 She died on 20 March 2000, aged 77.

 Early political career

 Also in 1943, Kirk joined the Labour Party's branch in Kaiapoi, where he and his wife had decided to build a house.
-Kirk bought a 1261 m2 section at 12 Carew Street for just NZ£40 (compared to today's land valuation of NZ$126,000).
-Owing to a shortage of funds and building materials following World War II, Kirk built the house himself entirely, right down to the casting of the bricks.
+Kirk bought a section at 12 Carew Street.
+Owing to a shortage of funds and building materials following the Second World War, Kirk built the house himself entirely, right down to the casting of the bricks.
 The house still stands today, albeit with an extension at the back and a hipped corrugated iron roof to replace the original leak-susceptible flat malthoid roof.

 In 1951, Kirk became Chairman of the party's Hurunui electorate committee.
 In 1953, Kirk led Labour to a surprising victory in elections for Kaiapoi's local council, and he became the youngest mayor in the country at age 30.

 As mayor, Kirk showed great creativity and implemented many changes.
 He surprised officials by studying issues intensely, often emerging with better knowledge of his options than the people functioning as his advisors.
 He resigned as mayor on 15 January 1958 and moved his family to Christchurch after being elected MP for the electorate.